Spikermsk/enauto-misc/sdwan/postman/README.md

 ## Copyright
 Copyright 2020 Nicholas Russo.

-Consumers may download and edit this document for personal use only.
-Downloading and editing any document for redistribution is prohibited.
+Consumers may download and edit any document in this collection for personal use only.
+Downloading and editing any document in this collection for redistribution is prohibited.

 All rights reserved.